 As part of the work undertaken on the St Leonards Crows Nest Priority Precinct, SGS Economics & Planning (2017) researched demand and supply of floor space to 2036 by sub-precinct and broad land uses.
 In Artarmon, SGS concludes there will be a shortage of knowledge intensive and population serving floorspace, while there will be an excess of floorspace for industrial uses.

 According to SGS, the key implications to 2036 for Artarmon include:

-- Need for additional knowledge intensive (office) floor space - Need for additional population serving floor space (principally for auto repairs, bulky goods retail and repairs and maintenance) - Some availability of industrial floor space for conversion or redevelopment for the above employment categories and use
+- Need for additional knowledge intensive (office) floor space. - Need for additional population serving floor space (principally for auto repairs, bulky goods retail and repairs and maintenance). - Some availability of industrial floor space for conversion or redevelopment for the above employment categories and use.

-SGS (2017) suggests that the need for office floor space is likely to be driven by the increasing presence of the IT sector in the Herbert Street precinct, and accommodating this demand should be considered a priority because it is an emerging industry and can provide significant economic uplift.
-The Herbert Street precinct has also been identified in the Willoughby Local Strategic Planning Statement (LSPS) and by the Department of Planning as supporting intensification of employment uses, including high technology and ancillary health uses on a site by site basis to support the St Leonards health precinct.
+The light industrial area around Herbert Street has also been identified in the Willoughby Local Strategic Planning Statement (LSPS) and by the Department of Planning as supporting intensification of employment uses, including high technology and ancillary health uses on a site by site basis to support the St Leonards health precinct.

 In the future, bulky goods retail and showrooms could be located along the Pacific Highway frontage in St Leonards and Crows Nest, rather than in the Artarmon Industrial Area.
 Growth of lower north shore service and light industry needs will be accommodated at Artarmon in the future.
 SGS concludes that existing available capacity is sufficient given options for re-use and redevelopment of existing floor space, and no change to planning controls is required.
-There will continue to be no residential development in the Artarmon industrial area, to protect the industrial lands.
+Council will continue to strongly resist residential development in the Artarmon industrial area, to protect the industrial lands.